Operational Stack Table

 Observe how the malicious manipulation of the Op Stack Underflow Memory, the change of “42” into “99” in cycle 8, is detected:

-The transition constraints of the Op Stack Table stipulate that if osp
+The transition constraints of the Op Stack Table stipulate that if stack_pointer

-can only change if the shrink stack indicator shrink_stack
+can only change if the next instruction grows the stack.

 violates the constraints.